194 restore 3 minutes

 Transport on the Ile de Ré

-Go up to the 2nd floor of the museum to discover a means of locomotion that is no longer in vogue, but which once marked the daily life of the local population.
-It was a small train that carried tourists and goods all over the island in 1947.
+Head up to the second floor of the Platin Museum to discover a mode of transportation that is no longer in use but once played a significant role in the daily lives of the island’s residents.
+It’s a small train that carried tourists and goods all over the island in 1947.

-Sailboats and steamships were also used to reach the mainland.
-Take a trip back in time, with photos, anecdotes and objects dating from before 1988.
-This important date marks the construction of the bridge linking the island to the mainland.
+You’ll also find sailboats and steamboats that were used to reach the mainland.
+Take a trip back in time through various exhibits, such as photos, anecdotes, and artifacts dating from before 1988.
+This is an important date marking the construction of the bridge connecting the island to the mainland.

 Houses and outfits

-On the third floor, you’ll discover the way of life of the island’s inhabitants.
+On the third floor, you’ll discover the way of life of the inhabitants of Île de Ré.
 You’ll be transported to another era.
-When you open the door to this room, you’ll be plunged into the heart of 20th-century Charente rural life.
-The reconstruction lets you discover the objects that marked this century, such as furniture, clothes, tools and everyday objects that bear witness to the skills and traditions typical of the island.
+As you step through the door of this room at the Musée du Platin, you’ll be immersed in the heart of 20th-century rural life in the Charente region.
+The reconstruction allows you to discover the objects that defined this century—such as furniture, clothing, tools, and everyday items—which bear witness to the island’s traditional craftsmanship and customs.

-There’s also a large collection of photographs taken by Nemours Bonin between the 20th century and the Second World War.
+There is also a large collection of photographs taken by Nemours Bonin between the early 20th century and World War II.

 Thematic tours of the museum and temporary exhibitions